farmera/sare_grant/post_processing_steps.md

 ###### Figure 8.
 Comparison of the same index for different sections, same treatment.

-The last sort of comparison we did, as a means of 'proofing' whether or not an image sample was acceptable, was to check different sections that received the same treatment.
-In __Figure 8__ two NDVI images which received the same treatment in different parts of the field
+The last sort of comparison we did, as a means of 'proofing' whether or not an image sample was acceptable, was to check different sections with the same treatment.
+In __Figure 8__ two NDVI images that received 0 lbs N in different parts of the field have similar (not identical) histogram plots.

 #### Summary